How to Chalk Paint Furniture White

 I used my homemade chalk paint recipe to turn Behr latex paint into chalk paint…. making it stick better to the furniture.
 We used the color “Heavy Cream” from Behr (I think) for this makeover.

+Wondering what is chalk paint exactly and why it’s popular?
+Check out the post to learn more!
 Check out this post to learn what is the difference between chalk paint and regular paint.

 It usually takes about 3-4 coats to get full coverage, but the coats of white primer count towards this and help with better coverage.
+Check out the best white chalk paint for furniture here.

 I like to use a paint sprayer to apply the chalk paint, but you can use a paint brush or roller.